How Pakistan can still qualify for World Cup semi-finals

 Pakistan, however, suffered a massive slip in form since their meeting against India, the hosts of World Cup 2023, on 14 October.
 A poor batting performance saw them get bowled out for 199 against India, who comfortably won the game by seven wickets inside 31 overs at Ahmedabad’s Narendra Modi Stadium.

-Pakistan face New Zealand next in the round-robin group stage on Saturday 4 November before taking on bottom-table table England on 11 November.

 India and South Africa have been on another level this campaign and the two sides already have one foot in the semi-finals.
-The third and the fourth spot are currently occupied by New Zealand and Australia as both sides have eight points each from six matches.
+The third and the fourth spots are currently occupied by Australia and New Zealand who have 10 and eight points respectively.

-Here are the different scenarios under which Pakistan can qualify for the semis:

 Join our commenting forum